-Like the first, this playlist will include songs with girls’ names in the titles, by both male and female artists, but since I was going for a certain ambient mood with this selection, some of the titles include other words along with the girls’ names.
+Like the first, this playlist will include songs with girls’ names in the titles, by both male and female artists, but since I was going for a certain ambient mood with this selection, some of the titles include other words too.

 ► A countdown.
 From mellow to manic.

-8 • Adia • Sarah McLachlan ► Probably my favorite part of this song are very first opening piano notes.
+8 • Adia • Sarah McLachlan ► Probably my favorite part of this song are the very first opening piano notes.
 So simple but so beautiful and so inviting.
-I could listen to it over and over.
-Much like one of my college friends who had recorded one whole side of a cassette tape with this song.
-(Clearly, we were fast friends.)
+I could listen to it over and over—much like one of my college friends who had recorded one whole side of a cassette tape with this song.

 7 • Eleanor • Shannon Worrell with Dave Matthews ► If I remember correctly this chill little mesmerizing track was on the other side of my college friend’s tape, all by itself, over and over.

-6 • Goodnight Elisabeth • Counting Crows ► The Counting Crows seems to mention ladies’ names quite a bit in its songs.
+6 • Goodnight Elisabeth • Counting Crows ► This band seems to mention ladies’ names quite a bit in its songs.
 And why not?
 They do it so very well.
 This tender track helps round out my favorite of its albums, Recovering the Satellites.
-Oh, and I may have used this song as a lullaby for one of my daughters.
+And I may have used this song as a lullaby for one of my daughters.
 For obvious reasons.

-5 • Grace is Gone • Dave Matthews Band ► I can’t help myself.
-I just can’t resist that bluesy, string-bending opening pass.
-And then the lovely and spare and poetic first vocal section.
-And then the gradual adding in of instruments layer by layer, which is one of my all-time favorite musical moves.
-And then the very catchy chorus, which I daresay Southern in a bluesy way, what with the drinking and love-lamenting and all.
+5 • Grace is Gone • Dave Matthews Band ► I just can’t resist that bluesy, string-bending opening pass.
+Then the lovely and spare first vocal section.
+Then the gradual adding in of instruments layer by layer, which is one of my all-time favorite musical moves.
+Then the very catchy chorus, which I daresay Southern in a bluesy way, what with the drinking and love-lamenting and all.

 3 • The Wind Cries Mary • Jimi Hendrix ► A guy I knew in college said he got extra credit on a test one time for filling in the lyrics to this song.
 Some guys have all the luck.

-2 • Starla • Smashing Pumpkins ► Settle in for this epic 11-minute-long song that starts slow and sweet then builds to a blistering manic rage and is one of my Pumpkin favorites.
-I understand that over the years it has become a fan favorite, but I had never heard before when I was first blown away by this song which I found on a short little five-track album I bought at used record store and which an ex-boyfriend took from me and never gave back, so I now have no way of knowing what album that was.
+2 • Starla • Smashing Pumpkins ► Settle in for this epic eleven-minute-long song that starts slow and sweet then builds to a blistering manic rage and is one of my Pumpkin favorites.
+I understand that over the years this song has become a fan favorite, but it was unknown to me for a long time until I found it on a short little five-track album I bought at used record store.
+But an ex-boyfriend took the album from me and never gave back, so I now have no way of knowing what album that was.
 Proof that not quite everything can be found on Google.
 Yet.

 1 • Mary Jane’s Last Dance • Tom Petty & the Heartbreakers ► Unlike a couple of the other bands already mentioned, Tom Petty does not seem prone to use specific lady-names in his song.
 But when he does, it’s a chart-topper.
 Seriously, being released on the Greatest Hits album was like a self-fulfilling prophecy for this hard-hitting tune with its grungy guitars, groove-heavy drums, and ’90s harmonica. ■